autoapply/yaml-crypt/README.md

 encrypted:
   key1: !<!yaml-crypt/:0> secret-key-1
   # add the following line to add a new encrypted entry "key2" to the file,
-  # which will be encrypted before being written to disk:
+  # which will be encrypted in the yaml-crypt file:
   key2: !<!yaml-crypt> secret123
 ```